Who was Civil War officer AP Hill?

-- Greenland, his father’s plantation near Culpeper, Virginia
+- Birthplace: He was born in Greenland, his father’s plantation near Culpeper, Virginia.

 - A. P. Hill entered the United States Military Academy in 1842, but graduated a year late, in 1847, due to illness.